ToshioCP/Gtk4-tutorial/src/sec11.src.md

 However, first of all, I'd like to focus on the object TfeTextView.
 It is a child object of GtkTextView and has a new member `file` in it.
-The important thing is to manage the Gfile object pointed by `file`.
+The important thing is how we manage the GFile object referenced by file.

 - What is necessary to GFile when creating (or initializing) TfeTextView?
 - What is necessary to GFile when destructing TfeTextView?